Gabriella439/post-rfc/sotu.md

 Haskell with existing game platforms, which often are biased towards a particular language or toolchain.
 The only game platform where Haskell has no issues is native binaries for desktop games.
-For the web, you must compile to Javascript, which is doable.
+For the web, you must compile to JavaScript, which is doable.
 For mobile games on Android you have to cross compile and interface the Haskell logic with Android through JNI + Haskell's foreign function interface.
 For console games, you have no hope.